jilitzky/quadtree/README.md

 **A modern C++ implementation of a quadtree spatial partition.**

-This library provides a fast, lightweight and generic Quadtree data structure for efficient 2D spatial partitioning and querying.
+Provides a fast, lightweight and generic Quadtree data structure for efficient 2D spatial partitioning and querying.

 ## Table of Contents
 - [Features](#features)